Bandwidth/webrtc_mobile/android/README.md

 ### Yet to be implemented

 - Online status for users, synced b/w app and datastore via Amplify
-- Syncing all datastore updates, in general, to/from cloud datastore
 - Multi party calling
 - Don't force logging in everytime
 - UI field for email during registrations with Cognito
 - UI option to confirm email registrations using OTP.
-For now, to confirm a registration via amplify CLI, do the following \
-    aws cognito-idp admin-set-user-password \
-         --user-pool-id YOUR_USER_POOL_ID \
-        --username YOUR_USER_NAME \
-        --password YOUR_PASSWORD \
-        --permanent
 - Better ringtone on incoming calls
 - Better UI for incoming call notifications